NunoSempere/finisterrae-1T-samples/paper/index.md

 seed_cache_box* cache_box = (seed_cache_box*)malloc(sizeof(seed_cache_box) * (size_t)n_threads);
 ```

-Throughout, we used C macros sparingly, but we did use them to allow MPI and non-MPI code to exist side by side, such that we could run the OpenMP side on our local machine, with an MPI "world" of only one machine.
+In our project, we used C macros sparingly, but we did use them to allow MPI and non-MPI code to exist side by side, such that we could run the OpenMP side on our local machine, with an MPI "world" of only one machine.

+Readers can find our OpenMP and MPI code in the samples.c file in [this repository](), as well as recipes to actually deploy it in our makefile.
+TODO: add link.

-### 1.4.
+### 1.5.
 Design for speed then compromise, rather than the reverse

 Throughout this project, we didn't always make the speed-maximalist decision all the time.
 Some notable places where we didn't are as follows: